This post was originally published in 2021

 Handel’s Homemade Ice Cream and Yogurt

 Handel’s has been recognized by many publications as the best ice cream in the world.
-I’ve only been to the Redondo Beach and Pasadena location.
 If you’ve never been, get ready to walk away with towering scoops of ice cream.

 Alice Handel founded Handel’s with her husband in 1945 through a walk-up window at a gas station in Youngstown, Ohio.

-Her first batches were made using old fashioned recipes with fresh fruit she picked from her backyard.
-Since then, Handel’s has expanded into different US states.
-They have continued the legacy of the original Handel’s by serving ice cream through walk-up windows.
+Her first batches were made using old-fashioned recipes with fresh fruit she picked from her backyard.
+Since then, Handel’s has expanded into different US states, continuing the legacy of the original shop by operating through walk-up windows.
 The workers definitely don’t skimp on the scoops, so keep that in mind if you dare to order more than one.
 I prefer mine in a cup rather than a cone.
+In all the locations I’ve been, their consistent quality and great customer service are ever-present.

-Their first LA location was in Redondo Beach!
+Handel’s has recently expanded into different locations, but their first LA location was in Redondo Beach.

 Antico Nuovo